reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

 GB().foreach(fetch_data).register(prefix='user:*', commands=['smember'],eventTypes=['keymiss'], mode="async_local")
 ```
 # Conclusion
-In this article we walked through steps how to create a sponsor specific "nanoservices" using RedisOSS, RedisGears and Redis Enterprise.
+In this article, we walked through steps on how to create sponsor-specific "nanoservices" using RedisOSS, RedisGears and Redis Enterprise.
+This allows us to leverage the best of all worlds open source Redis, high availability and persistence with Redis Enterprise and RedisGears as the glue which holds everything together.

-This allows to leverage best of all worlds open source Redis, high availabitlity and persistence with Redis Enterprise and RedisGears as glue which holds everything together.
+This post is in collaboration with Redis.

 # References
 * [How to use GitHub Sponsors to help monetize your software](https://creativewebspecialist.co.uk/2021/01/08/how-to-use-github-sponsors-to-help-monetize-your-software/)